enku/gentoo-build-publisher/docs/how-to-install.md

 This document provides step-by-step instructions on how to install [Gentoo Build Publisher](https://github.com/enku/gentoo-build-publisher) (GBP).
-This document presumes a little familiarity with Gentoo, or else why would you be reading it ;-).
+This document presumes a little familiarity with Gentoo, or else why would you be reading it :wink:.
 You should at least be familiar with the [Gentoo Handbook](https://wiki.gentoo.org/wiki/Handbook:Main_Page).

 This documents how to install Gentoo Build Publisher (GBP) on a single Gentoo